dethe/presentation/teaching_web.md

 <iframe width="100%" height="300" src="http://jsfiddle.net/dethe/JvVrs/embedded/result,html,js" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 Like the `svg` tag, the `canvas` tag is only there to define an area to draw into, but this time we draw using Javascript rather than tags.
 And there is more setup to do, getting a context.
 Why would we go to more effort for the same result?

+## Wait!
+Wut?

+Where did `<svg>` come from?
+That's like no HTML I've ever seen.

+SVG is the Scalable Vector Graphics markup language.
+It is similar to HTML in some ways, but has its own conventions for a lot of things.
+It can be used for drawing basic (and not so basic shapes) using colors, gradients, random noise, images, filters, and much more.
+It also has conventions for animation, for flowing text along an arbitrary path, etc.

+As of HTML5, SVG *is* part of HTML and can be included on a page directly.
+MathML is also part of HTML5, if you need to include complex equations in your work.

+## So which is it then?
+What should I use?

+Like in so many things, the answer is, "it depends."
+If you want a complex, but fairly static, image that scales to any size without losing resolution, SVG is your friend.
+If you want to draw lots of things that change 30 (or more) times a second, you're probably going to want to use the canvas.
+HTML + CSS is handy, but going much beyond basic rectangles you're going to want to use something better suited for drawing.

+We will come back to HTML + CSS for other tasks: video, audio, forms and good old-fashioned text.

+And later we'll see another use of the Canvas.
+The 2D context is not the only possibility.

+## Credits

+Reveal.js presentation tool by Hakim El Hattab: https://github.com/hakimel/reveal.js

+Markdown format originally by John Gruber: http://daringfireball.net/projects/markdown/